tonysathre/CitrixAutoDeploy/README.md

 }
 ```

-Then in your post-task script, use this to add the machine to that group:
+Then in your post-task script, use this to add the machine to those groups:

 ```powershell
 if (![string]::IsNullOrEmpty($AutoDeployMonitor.ADGroups)) {